ovotech/ciris-credstash/README.md

 Dependencies
 ------------

-This integration requires Credstash to be installed on the host machine, details of how to do this can be found in the Credstash [Readme](https://github.com/fugue/credstash).
+This integration depends on aws-java-sdk-core and JCredstash.

 Example